RobertCarrUTA/Memory-Allocation-C/README.md

 * **realloc**: Attempts to resize the memory block pointed to by ptr that was previously allocated by malloc or calloc.
 * **malloc**: This function attempts to allocate and return a pointer to the memory requested.
 * **calloc**: Provides space for an array of nmemb objects, each with a size of size.
 All bits in the space are set to zero at the beginning.
-* **free**: Attempts to deallocate previously allocated memory from a Calloc, malloc, or realloc.
+* **free**: Attempts to deallocate previously allocated memory from a calloc, malloc, or realloc.
 * **growHeap**: Attempts to use sbrk() to dynamically increase the data segment of the calling process based on the requested memory size.